mrseanman/UK_Flora/README.md

 # UK_Flora
 Cleaning and compiling various work on trait correlations across species of UK flora.

 Script for pipeline is in `src/`.
-The script `main.R` will scrape all necessary data from the ecoflora, save that data, determine fertilization mode for that data, written to a new column `myFert3`, then finally save that dataframe including `myFert3` to a different file.
+The script `main.R` will scrape all necessary data from the ecoflora, save that data, determine fertilization mode for that data (written to a new column `myFert3`), then finally save that dataframe including `myFert3` to a different file.

 Datasets can be found in `data/`.
-These include *old* data, this includes:
+These include *old data*, including:

 - Old raw data scraped from the ecoflora in June 2020.
 - That old scrape data which was processed to determine myFert3 using an old Python script.